 Senior Financial Officers of Fossil Group, Inc. (the “Company”) are charged with the responsibility and have the authority to protect and preserve the financial interests of all of the stakeholders in the Company, including, without limitation, stockholders and employees.
 The Company’s Senior Financial Officers fulfill this responsibility and authority by developing and enforcing policies and procedures for the operation of the Company’s financial functions.
 All Senior Financial Officers of the Company are required to act in conformance with this Code of Ethics at all times and to encourage all of their respective subordinates to act in conformance with this Code of Ethics.
-For purposes of this Code of Ethics, the term “Senior Financial Officers” shall mean the Company’s:
+For purposes of this Code of Ethics, the term “Senior Financial Officers” shall mean any of the Company’s:

 - Chief Executive Officer

-- Executive Vice President, Chief Financial Officer
+- Chief Financial Officer

-- Regional Chief Financial Officer
+- Regional Chief Financial Officers

-- Senior Vice President, Chief Accounting Officer
+- Chief Accounting Officer

 - Vice President, Tax